Shop Pickup or Delivery:

 Key Cannabinoids: THC vs. CBD

-Research on balanced cannabidiol use in chronic pain shows that a THC/CBD combination often provides more comprehensive relief than either cannabinoid alone.
+Research on balanced cannabidiol use in chronic pain shows that a THC/CBD combination can provides more comprehensive relief than either cannabinoid alone.

 THC is known for its psychoactive effects; altering how the brain processes signals and boosts dopamine.